davidbarsam/gravitron/README.md

 # README #

-**Gravitron** is a clone of the minigame *Super Gravitron* from the game *VVVVVV*.
+**Gravitron** is a clone of the minigame *Super Gravitron* from the game *VVVVVV* built in Unity.
 The main objective is to survive as long as possible by dodging oncoming debris and objects.

-This is a student project I made to practice the entire process of making a game, from preparation to release.
+This is a project I made to practice the process of making a game, from preparation to release.
 Almost everything was self-made, except for the music.

 ### What is this repository for? ###